 mdadm is a Linux utility used to manage and monitor software RAID devices.

-R-Studio supports such devices and when drives from a mdadm RAID are connected to a Linux computer, it automatically detects them and assembles mdadm RAIDs accordingly.
+R-Studio supports such devices and when drives from a mdadm RAID are connected to a Mac computer, it automatically detects them and assembles mdadm RAIDs accordingly.

 R-Studio detects components from mdadm RAIDs and creates those RAIDs automatically.
 At the same time, R-Studio gives access to the components of those RAIDs (hard drives and images).